jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_keypair_export" name="signature_keypair_export"></a> `signature_keypair_export(kp: signature_keypair, encoding: keypair_encoding) -> (crypto_errno, array_output)`
 __(optional)__
-Export the key pair as the given encoding format.
+Export a signature key pair as the given encoding format.

-May return `$crypto_errno.prohibited_operation` if this operation is not available or `$crypto_errno.unsupported_encoding` if the encoding is not supported.
+May return `prohibited_operation` if this operation is denied or `unsupported_encoding` if the encoding is not supported.

+This is an optional import, meaning that the function may not even exist.

 ##### Params
 - <a href="#signature_keypair_export.kp" name="signature_keypair_export.kp"></a> `kp`: [`signature_keypair`](#signature_keypair)